The Transformers: The Movie: Production

-The film's budget was $6 million, six times greater than that of the equivalent 90 minutes of the TV series.
+The budget was $6 million, six times greater than that of the equivalent 90 minutes of the TV series.
 Shin's team of almost one hundred personnel normally took three months to make one episode of the series, so the extra budget did not help the considerable time constraints from the concurrent production of both the film and TV series.
-Shin conceived of Prime's body fading to grey to show that "the spirit was gone from the body".

-Toei Animation vice president Kozo Morishita spent one year in the United States during production.
+The Toei Animation vice president, Kozo Morishita, spent one year in the United States during production.
 He supervised the art direction, insisting the Transformers be given several layers of shading and shadows for a dynamic and detailed appearance.
+Shin conceived of Prime's body fading to grey to show that "the spirit was gone from the body".

-The Transformers: The Movie is the final film featuring Orson Welles.
+The Transformers: The Movie was the final film featuring Orson Welles.
 Welles spent the day of October 5, 1985, performing Unicron's voice on set, and died on October 10.
 Slate reported that his "voice was apparently so weak by the time he made his recording that technicians needed to run it through a synthesizer to salvage it".
-Shin stated that Welles had originally been pleased to accept the role after reading the script and had expressed an admiration for animated films.
+He also read his lines so slowly that the audio had to be shortened to speed it up about eight percent.
+Shin said that Welles had originally been pleased to accept the role after reading the script and had expressed an admiration for animated films.
 Shortly before his death, Welles told his biographer, Barbara Leaming, "You know what I did this morning?
 I played the voice of a toy.
 I play a planet.
 I menace somebody called Something-or-other.
 Then I'm destroyed.
 My plan to destroy Whoever-it-is is thwarted and I tear myself apart on the screen."

 Soundtrack

 Stan Bush's song "The Touch" is prominently featured in the film, having been originally written for the Sylvester Stallone film Cobra (1986).
-A remix is in the 2012 video game Transformers: Fall of Cybertron, and in the 2018 film Bumblebee.
-The soundtrack includes "Instruments of Destruction" by NRG, "Dare" by Stan Bush, "Nothin's Gonna Stand in Our Way" and "Hunger" by Kick Axe (credited as Spectre General), "Dare To Be Stupid" by "Weird Al" Yankovic, and a hard rock remake of the Transformers TV theme song by Lion.
+A remix is featured in the 2012 video game Transformers: Fall of Cybertron; the song is featured in the 2018 film Bumblebee.
+The soundtrack includes "Instruments of Destruction" by NRG, "Dare" by Stan Bush, "Nothin's Gonna Stand in Our Way" and "Hunger" by Kick Axe (credited as Spectre General), "Dare to Be Stupid" by "Weird Al" Yankovic, and a hard rock remake of the Transformers TV theme song by Lion.